Voltron: Legendary Defender: Critical response

-Dave Trumbore of Collider gave the season a perfect score, writing, "The final season of Voltron: Legendary Defender rarely stumbles; the same can be said of the series’ story overall.
+Dave Trumbore of Collider gave the season a perfect score, writing, "The final season of Voltron: Legendary Defender rarely stumbles; the same can be said of the series' story overall.
 Honestly the only shortcoming in the storytelling has to do with the way the narrative has handled romantic relationships; that trend continues here.
 Overall, Season 8 manages to do the seemingly impossible by ramping up the stakes to the utmost, delivering the most powerful emotional resonance between our heroes and villains yet, and wrapping everything up in a tearful, bittersweet, and fully satisfying way.
-It's not perfect, but it's as close to perfection as we’re going to get in this reality."
+It's not perfect, but it's as close to perfection as we're going to get in this reality."
 Shamus Kelly from Den of Geek gave the season a 4 out 5 stars, writing, "The biggest strength of the season is how nearly everyone comes back to play some part in the final season."

 Palmer Haasch of Polygon had praised the series, though she criticized the series' LGBT representation.
 She noted, "The final sequence of the series, like any button on a series finale, was a mixed bag.
-It was a relief to see Lance reunited with his family; Hunk’s establishing a diplomatic culinary empire is nothing short of a perfect arc" concluding, "Ultimately, Voltron, the vision and artistic pursuit of its creators, was never going to quell the concerns of its fanbase.
+It was a relief to see Lance reunited with his family; Hunk's establishing a diplomatic culinary empire is nothing short of a perfect arc" concluding, "Ultimately, Voltron, the vision and artistic pursuit of its creators, was never going to quell the concerns of its fanbase.
 But taken on its own storytelling merits, the final season remained true to the ideas of found family, collective spirit, and empathetic connection.
-Voltron: Legendary Defender was an honor to follow, and it’s certain that the series will be remembered both for its compelling narrative and spirited fandom for years to come."
+Voltron: Legendary Defender was an honor to follow, and it's certain that the series will be remembered both for its compelling narrative and spirited fandom for years to come."

-In reviewing the series as a whole, Jacob Oller of Paste Magazine wrote, “Empathy is Voltron’s quintessence, its driving fuel and its prime directive.
-And now that it’s over, those moving on can list the series alongside Korra and Avatar as one of the most impressive of its time.”
+In reviewing the series as a whole, Jacob Oller of Paste Magazine wrote, "Empathy is Voltron's quintessence, its driving fuel and its prime directive.
+And now that it's over, those moving on can list the series alongside Korra and Avatar as one of the most impressive of its time."

 There were a number of negative reviews, mostly revolving around Shiro's wedding scene and for killing off Allura.
-The Geekiary's Jamie Sugah stated in her official series finale, "On the whole, though, this is a lackluster ending for what had up until now been a well-written show with strong, well-developed characters.
-Voltron season 8 felt very rushed and out of character, with a poorly thought out and clearly tacked on ending."